Areefa0504/Tableau_Files/README.md

 Here the tableau project is implemented through:
 1. Creating the persona through specific questions
 2. Resolving and answering the questions with visualizations in clear This will help in improving problem-soving skills using any visualization tool easily.
-For more details, check the document "Data Visualization Project"
+For more details, check the document "**Data Visualization Project**" It has full implementation steps along with the observations.

 **1.2 Persona and Questions**
 Video games have become a lucrative investment for banks and financial institutions.
 With